 Apple and Nvidia

-the GeForce3 to the world at February’s Macworld Expo Tokyo.
+first unveiled the GeForce3 to the world at February’s Macworld Expo Tokyo.
 Steve Jobs indicated during his keynote address that the new chip would be “available first on the Mac.”
 The Apple Store immediately began accepting pre-orders for Power Mac G4 systems offering a new graphics card based on the GeForce3 chip as a build-to-order option.
 Apple also announced the pending availability of a GeForce3 Video Card Kit for other Power Mac G4 systems, to be released in April.

 Now reports indicate that users are receiving word from the Apple Store that those GeForce3-equipped Power Macs, already overdue, will be a while longer.
 Apple now expects the cards to be ready sometime in May.
 Because of the delay, Apple is now offering backordered Power Mac G4 buyers choices — they can either cancel their orders all together, wait for the GeForce3 to be ready, or they can take hold of their order now, substituting the unavailable GeForce3 card with one based on the GeForce2 MX chipset, instead.
 Apple’s revised estimate for the GeForce3 Video Card Kit is now “late May.”